sadsonmk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The file 102-fibonacci.c is for printing the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+The file 103-fibonacci.c is for printing the sum of fibonnacci numbers under 4 million.